oconnellryan/oconnellryan.github.io/ufc_ppv.md

+---
+layout: page
-# UFC Pay Per View Sales Analysis
+title: UFC Pay Per View Sales Analysis
+---

 This project identified some of the factors most relevant to UFC pay per view sales.